Qaisar-Hussain/Thirty-day-code-challenge/README.md

 # Thirty-day-code-challenge
-This repo is or PIAIC assignments.
+This repo is for PIAIC assignments.